summea/chortle/README.md

     learned information:
     your name - andy bean
-    your favorite color - red rubies
+    your favorite color - red ruby
     your favorite food - green jelly
     you like {{your favorite color}} {{your favorite food}} - yes